PLEASE NOTE: FESTIVAL DATES FOR 2023 ARE CURRENTLY TENTATIVE.

 Outfest creates visibility for diverse LGBTQIA+ stories and empowers storytellers, building empathy to drive meaningful social change.
 Outfest programs give artists, filmmakers, and entertainment professionals the opportunity to discover their voice, provide the pathways to the visibility of their work by all members of the public, and assure that their legacy will live on for generations to come.

-The Outfest Fusion Film Festival was born in 2004 out of a grassroots movement by Outfest alumni filmmakers to promote social change through the power of film.
-Since then, Fusion has continued to bring the city's multicultural communities together to celebrate LGBTQ people of color and provide a platform to amplify our voices.
-Every year at Fusion the under-represented QTPOC community is able to see themselves represented on the big screen.
+The Outfest Fusion QTBIPOC Film Festival was born in 2004 out of a grassroots movement by Outfest alumni filmmakers to promote social change through the power of film.
+Since then, Fusion has continued to bring the city's multicultural communities together to center LGBTQIA+ people of color and provide a platform to amplify our voices.

 Still photos from your work are requested with your submission and are required for all films selected for the festival.
 Good stills make a difference in film placement and press coverage, particularly for short films.
 Even the shortest short can get press coverage or festival prominence with a captivating still.
-Stills must be in TIFF or JPEG format and 300dpi (dots per inch).
+Stills must be in TIFF or JPEG format and 300dpi.

-You are also encouraged to enclose a synopsis, production credits, press information, and other collateral regarding your film.
+You are also encouraged to enclose a synopsis, production credits, director bio, press information, and other collateral regarding your film.

-I have read and agree to the festival submission and participation requirements and certify that I am authorized to submit this film or video to Outfest Fusion.
-I understand that, in the event this work is selected for the festival, we will retain a physical submission or back-up copy at the UCLA Film & Television Archive as part of Outfest UCLA Legacy Project.
-I hold Outfest harmless from damage to or loss of the print en route or otherwise during the course of the festival’s possession of the film or video.
+I have read and agree to the festival submission and participation requirements and certify that I am authorized to submit this film to Outfest Fusion.
+I understand that, in the event this work is selected for the festival, we will retain a physical or digital copy at the UCLA Film & Television Archive as part of the Outfest UCLA Legacy Project.
+I hold Outfest harmless from damage to or loss of the print en route or otherwise during the course of the festival’s possession of the film.